Social Saints

 • Often, poor grammar is used, and the email starts with ‘Greetings [page name]’ instead of your first name, or ‘Hello dear’.

-You can check this via your personal profile’s notifications, or in your business account.
+You can also check this via your personal profile’s notifications, or in your business account.
 Navigate to ‘All tools’ and then ‘Account quality’, as shown below:

 Facebook scammer email